 A pediatrician is a medical doctor who specializes in the care of babies, children and teens.
 All physicians complete four years of medical school.
 Three additional years of training are required to become specialized in the field of pediatrics.
 Then, pediatricians can become board-certified by passing a comprehensive test given by the American Academy of Pediatrics.
-Click here for a complete listing of GHS pediatric practices.
+Click here for a complete listing of Prisma Health pediatric practices.

 Pediatricians care for children from birth to age 18.
 In addition to providing well-child care and immunizations, they treat basic childhood illnesses and diseases.
 Pediatricians also help parents with concerns about growth and development, nutrition and discipline.